kwiliarty/glyphworks/README.md

 ### Cypress (local)

-This is not necessary, and it can be a bit fussy, but it provides a better test-writing experience.
+This is not necessary, and it can be a bit fussy, but it provides the best test-writing experience.

 1. Outside the application create a `node_modules` and a `yarn_cache` folder,